 These blocks help young learners to:

-We’ve put together some activities you can try in your classroom this school term:
+We’ve pulled together ten activities for you to try in your classroom this school term:

 This activity is great to do in small groups in a classroom or one to one in maths clubs.
 Provide a selection of Base Ten pieces and allow free time for children to create a model.
 Once they have completed it ask them if they can estimate how many units were used to complete it.
 Once everyone has estimated, ask the children to work together to count out the pieces and provide the actual figure.
 This will help them to become familiar with place values and incorporates creativity to learning maths.